Year Released: 2013

 Disney in all of their infinite wisdom when promoting Frozen came up with this teaser trailer that doesn’t feature footage from the actual movie.
 Olaf the snowman loses his carrot nose and it ends up on the ice while Sven the reindeer sees it as free food.
 Both of them try to get the carrot from opposite sides of a frozen lake.
 Sure, their methods to try to get this vegetable are different than in The Snowman nor does Frozen rip off The Snowman’s storyline, but it’s the same plot between both the trailer and the short film.
 The Snowman came out earlier the same year Frozen did, so that timing is very crazy.
 Neil Wrischnik and Kelly Wilson decided to sue the House of Mouse and got an undisclosed amount of money for their troubles.
 This really caught my eye because that company almost NEVER loses intellectual property cases and The Snowman would be the 2nd piece of media I’ve reviewed where the original creators won against Hollywood with the other being the Yojimbo and Sanjuro movies when Akira Kurosawa sued the thieves who made the Fistful of Dollars series (they swapped the samurai for cowboys, let’s be honest).
 If anyone knows anything about me and the stuff I cover on Iridium Eye, one will correctly predict what I’m going to type out next.

-So, Disney and fans of that company…The Frozen franchise had to pay off some little-known creators since they stole their work for a teeny tiny teaser trailer in regards to their precious Animated Canon, but Mickey Mouse doesn’t have the decency to own up what they did when they made Atlantis: The Lost Empire or especially all the plagiarism that went into The Lion King?!?
+So, Disney and fans of that company…The Frozen franchise had to pay off some little-known creators since they stole their work for a teeny tiny teaser trailer in regards to their precious Animated Canon, but Mickey Mouse doesn’t have the decency to own up to what they did when they made Atlantis: The Lost Empire or especially all the plagiarism that went into The Lion King?!?
 You Disney fans have NO RIGHT TO TALK TO ME ABOUT WHAT IS OR ISN’T A RIPOFF!
 Don’t get me wrong, I’m happy Wrischnik and Wilson got paid for their work, but I’m furious about the clear double standards about what is or isn’t a work of theft in their eyes.
 You have documented evidence of Disney stealing characters and some of the storylines from Nadia: Secret of Blue Water when they made Atlantis and I made 6 reviews so far involving all the things The Lion King stole from with 4 installments from Kimba the White Lion/Jungle Emperor Leo, the music documentary The Lion’s Share which was about the Mbube/The Lion Sleeps Tonight plagiarism court case, and Petite Noir’s La Maison Noir long-form music video that Beyonce robbed from to make the “Spirit” music video for the 2019 not-live action remake.
 I promise you Atlantis and TLK ripped off from Nadia and those other works respectively harder than Frozen did with The Snowman.
 You know dang good and well that if those situations were reversed, then Disney would sue the ever-loving keisters off anyone who would DARE steal their works.
 Shoot, Disney might as well be saying “I guess we’ll credit these two nobodies for their snowman short, but no way we’re going to acknowledge those stupid anime directors or those African musician idiots!” with their actions (freaking corporate bullies…).
-Sad part is I could see some executives making dog whistle remarks like that.
-The (alleged) Happiest Place on Earth has no right suing anyone when it comes to intellectual property and I’m sick of people giving free passes for that conglomerate for doing those things lest they “betray their childhoods”.
+The sad part is I could see some executives making dog whistle remarks like that.
+The (alleged) Happiest Place on Earth has no right to sue anyone when it comes to intellectual property and I’m sick of people giving free passes to that conglomerate for doing those things lest they “betray their childhoods”.
 That’s BS logic right there.

 Oh, you want to complain about others stealing storylines, Disney?
 You can’t talk!